urish/tt06-oscillating-bones/docs/info.md

 ## How it works

 A simple yet stylish ring oscillator that uses a chain of 21 SkullFET inverters to generate a square wave output.
+Based on simulation, the oscillator should have a frequency of around 90 MHz.

 ## How to test